MeloCommunity/android/README.md

 - **Story**: Creates a post out of a song that is the centerpiece for discussion.
 - **Market**: Spotify and other music enthusiasts that want to discuss music with a community.
 - **Habit**: Users are using this whenever they are introduced to a new song or are passionate about a song they heard.
-- **Scope**: V1 Allow users to search and view a song post in detail that has likes and a comment section for discussion.
+- **Scope**: V1 Allow users to search and view a song post in detail that has a comment section for discussion.
 V2 Would include verified arist accounts.

 ## Product Spec